amanda08/amanda08.github.io/_posts/2014-11-15-welcome-to-jekyll.markdown

 title: AmandaNeumann.com
 email: amandaneumann@me.com
 description: Random thoughts from an educationalist turned apprentice code ninja.
-baseurl: /amanda_blog # the subpath of your site, e.g. /blog/
+baseurl: "http://amanda08.github.io" # this is the location when hosting on your GitHub user account.
 url: "http://amanda08.github.io" # the base hostname & protocol for your site
 twitter_username: amandamelb
 github_username:  amanda08